cazyw/shakespeare-quotes/README.md

 I thought it'd be fun to build an online collection of Shakespeare quotes so I could save the quotes I'd selected each week and tag them with keywords.
 As themes are sometimes re-used or quotes might be applicable across multiple themes, this would be a way for me to see if any quotes I'd previously used match a theme.

 And it'd be a cool way for me to learn and put into practice routing, APIs, databases (MongoDB), React, forms and testing!
 An additional step I might add is logins and authentication.

+### Setup and Environment

+As I build more complicated apps, I've been learning to integrate more features (e.g. mongoDB in this case) and delve into more complicated `webpack.config.js` and `package.json` setups.
+A new step for me in this project was to add a `config.js` file that included different settings for production (push to Heroku), development (locally) and test (for testing).
+This was particularly important as I wanted my test cases to run against a test database and not the local database (otherwise clearing the database for testing wipes out all my data).

 ### Server